-- 1.1 Shared ownership is a form of Low Cost Home Ownership that combines "renting" with buying.
+- 1.1 Calvay Housing Association (CHA, Calvay, the Association) has 15 shared ownership properties.
+Shared ownership is a form of low-cost home ownership that combines renting with buying.
 It is aimed at people who wish to have a stake in the ownership of their home but who are unable to buy outright.
-Priority is normally given to applicants who are first time buyers, currently renting accommodation, or unable to purchase a property on the open market. - 1.2 Purchasers choose to buy a 25%, 50% or 75% share at the outset (for which they may need to arrange a mortgage) and make an 'Occupancy Payment' to the joint owner of the property (the Housing Association).
-The occupancy charge is for the exclusive use of the property and takes into account the fact that the sharing owner is responsible for repairing and insuring the property.
-The occupancy payment is proportional to the equity share retained by the housing association. - 1.3 Scottish Housing Regulator's Guidance Note HSGN 2012/02, modified the original tranche agreements, to allow the sharing owner to buy additional equity in their property in multiples of 10%, but also clarified this is only a template and if the Association wishes to continue to offer additional shares of equity in tranches of 25% only, then it may do so.
-Given the majority of Calvay's sharing owners have had their properties for some time, the Association will continue to offer 25% only. - 1.4 At the time of reviewing this Policy, the Association has 16 Shared Ownership properties.
-The Association has no intention of developing any more shared ownership properties in the foreseeable future and this Policy therefore addresses the ongoing management of these existing units only. - 1.5 In the event of any future new build developments involving an element of Shared Ownership, or any alternative Low-cost Initiative for First Time Buyers (LIFT), e.g. - the New Supply Shared Equity scheme to allow first time buyers to buy a new build property from a housing association - the Open Market Shared Equity scheme to allow first time buyers to buy a property on the open market;

-a separate policy and related procedures would be introduced to cover that process.
+Priority is normally given to applicants who are first time buyers, currently renting accommodation, or unable to purchase a property on the open market. - 1.2 Purchasers choose to buy a 25%, 50% or 75% share at the outset (for which they may need to arrange a mortgage) and make an 'occupancy payment' to the joint owner of the property (CHA).
+The occupancy charge is for the exclusive use of the property but takes into account the fact that the sharing owner is responsible for repairing and insuring the property.
+The occupancy payment is proportional to the equity share retained by the Association. - 1.3 Scottish Housing Regulator's Guidance Note HSGN 2012/02 modified the original tranche agreements, to allow the sharing owner to buy additional equity in their property in multiples of 10%, but also clarified this is only a template and, if the Association wishes to continue to offer additional shares of equity in tranches of 25% only, then it may do so.
+Given the majority of Calvay's sharing owners have had their properties for some time, the Association will continue to offer 25% only. - 1.4 At the time of reviewing this Policy, the Association has 15 shared ownership properties.
+CHA has no intention of developing any more shared ownership properties in the foreseeable future, and so this policy addresses only the ongoing management of the existing units. - 1.5 In the event of any future new build developments involving an element of shared ownership, or any alternative low-cost initiative for first time buyers (LIFT), e.g. - the New Supply Shared Equity scheme to allow first time buyers to buy a new build property - the Open Market Shared Equity scheme to allow first time buyers to buy a property on the open market a separate policy and related procedures would be introduced.